 GeneCards Summary for ANGPT1 Gene

 ANGPT1 (Angiopoietin 1) is a Protein Coding gene.
-Diseases associated with ANGPT1 include lipodermatosclerosis and twin-to-twin transfusion syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with ANGPT1 include Lipodermatosclerosis and Twin-To-Twin Transfusion Syndrome.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and ERK Signaling.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
 An important paralog of this gene is FGB.

 UniProtKB/Swiss-Prot for ANGPT1 Gene